wurstscript/WurstScript/manual.md

         A a = new B("first") // This works because B extends A a.printName() // This will print "Instance of B named: first", because a is an Instance of B.

-This is especially usefull when iterating through ClassInstances of the same supertype, meaning you don't have to cast the instance to it's proper subtype.
+This is especially useful when iterating through ClassInstances of the same supertype, meaning you don't have to cast the instance to it's proper subtype.

 ## super calls